MichaelBelousov/MichaelBelousov.github.io/src/src/blog/zig_error_payloads.md

 But then you miss out on using zig's builtin `zig:LANG>try`, `zig:LANG>catch`, and `zig:LANG>errdefer` to handle errors.
-Unlike rust's `rust:LANG>?` operator which can be extended to user-defined types.
+Meanwhile in Rust you can extend the `rust:LANG>?` operator to do ergonomic error handling with user-defined types.

 In practice I think lacking `zig:LANG>try`/`zig:LANG>catch` turns out to not be the worst, but, more on `zig:LANG>errdefer` later.